mautic/developer-documentation-new/docs/plugins/config.rst

       - Description
     * - ``{page}``
       - ``['requirements' => ['{page}' => '\d+']]``
-      - Recognizes only digits for page parameters meant to be used in pagination.
+      - Recognizes only digits for page parameters - used in pagination.
     * - ``{objectId}``
       - ``['defaults' => ['{objectId' => 0]]``
       - Routes that views or edits a specific entity may leverage this.